 It was a cold and foggy morning in Kathmandu and the thunderstorms at dawn made the morning cooler on my second to the last day in Nepali capital.
 I woke up chilling even with a thermal blanket covering my body.
 As usual there was a power outage which seems regular in the city.

 I was hoping for a sunlight and blue skies but an overcast one prevailed.
 But it didn’t stopped me from wandering.

-There were still spots on my Nepal bucket list that I needed to see before I hop on a train back to India or book flights to Perth, Wellington or back to Manila.
+There were still spots on my Nepal bucket list that I needed to see before I hop on a train back to India.
 I needed to see the Stupas in Kathmandu and Patan Durbar Square in Lalitpur.

 My day started at eight in the morning with a walk from Thamel to Boudhanath Stupa.
 I reached the sacred Buddhist site after an an hour and a half of walking, passing by Chabahil District where I had my first sighting of a Nepali Stupa.

 Located in the Boudha District of Kathmandu, Boudhanath Stupa, also known as Bodnath or Boudha Stupa, is the holiest Tibetan Buddhist temple outside Tibet and the largest Stupa in Nepal.
 It is considered as the center of Tibetan culture in Kathmandu.
 Built during the 14th century, the Stupa was declared as a UNESCO World Heritage Site in 1979 due to its importance in Tibetan Buddhism being a pilgrimage and meditation site.

 As with other tourist spots in Kathmandu, an entrance fee of 200 Rupees is collected at the main entrance but like others, there are ways to get in for free.
 I found a small alley next to the main gate that also leads to the Stupa so I got to enter without paying.
 I know I was bad but I was really in a tight budget, sorry